 This course refines and builds on the introductory abilities, knowledge, and skills of basic camera operation, and basic lighting equipment and techniques from the prerequisite TVPR 126.
 Students will apply that technical knowledge to specific projects.
 Projects will include criticism and duplication of existing film and video scenes, then move on to creation of independent student projects selected from various genres including narrative drama, news, public service, and documentary storytelling.

-Prerequisites: TVPR 126 with a grade of D or better or
+TVPR 126 and TVPR 151 with a grade of C or better or Instructor approval

 TVPR 227: Advanced Film and Video Storytelling and Scriptwriting